Snowboarding: Protective equipment

+The use of wrist guards, either separate or built into gloves, is very strongly recommended.
+They are often compulsory in beginner's classes and their use reduces the likelihood of wrist injury by half.
+In addition it is important for snow boarders to learn how to fall without stopping the fall with their hand by trying to "push" the slope away, as landing a wrist which is bent at a 90-degree angle increase the chance of it breaking.
+Rather, landing with the arms stretched out (like a wing) and slapping the slope with the entire arm is an effective way to break a fall.
+This is the method used by practitioners of judo and other martial arts to break a fall when they are thrown against the floor by a training partner.

+Bindings

 Unlike ski bindings, snowboard bindings are not designed to release automatically in a fall.
 The mechanical support provided by the feet being locked to the board has the effect of reducing the likelihood of knee injury – 15% of snowboard injuries are to the knee, compared with 45% of all skiing injuries.
 Such injuries are typically to the knee ligaments, bone fractures are rare.
 Fractures to the lower leg are also rare but 20% of injuries are to the foot and ankle.
 Fractures of the talus bone are rare in other sports but account for 2% of snowboard injuries – a lateral process talus fracture is sometimes called "snowboarder's ankle" by medical staff.
 This injury results in persistent lateral pain in the affected ankle yet is difficult to spot in a plain X-ray image.
 It may be misdiagnosed as just a sprain, with possibly serious consequences as not treating the fracture can result in serious long-term damage to the ankle.
 The use of portable ultrasound for mountainside diagnostics has been reviewed and appears to be a plausible tool for diagnosing some of the common injuries associated with the sport.

+Maintenance

 Four to eight percent of snowboarding injuries take place while the person is waiting in ski-lift lines or entering and exiting ski lifts.
 Snowboarders push themselves forward with a free foot while in the ski-lift line, leaving the other foot (usually that of the lead leg) locked on the board at a 9–27 degree angle, placing a large torque force on this leg and predisposing the person to knee injury if a fall occurs.
 Snowboard binding rotating devices are designed to minimize the torque force, Quick Stance being the first developed in 1995.
 They allow snowboarders to turn the locked foot straight into the direction of the tip of the snowboard without removing the boot from the boot binding.

+Precautions

 Avalanches are a clear danger when on snowy mountain slopes.

-It is best to learn the different kinds of avalanches, how to prevent causing one and how to react when one is going to happen.
-Also when going out onto the snow, all who practice an activity with increased chances of injury should have a basic First Aid knowledge and know how to deal with injuries that may occur.